yuping-wu/PULSAR/pre-train/README.md

 CUDA_LAUNCH_BLOCKING=1 accelerate launch --config_file accelerate_t5_fsdp.yml accelerate_t5.py config.json
 ```

-- ***accelerate_t5_fsdp.yml***: configuration file for the library accelerate to specify number of GPUs, whether to use FSDP, etc.
+- `accelerate_t5_fsdp.yml`: configuration file for the library accelerate to specify number of GPUs, whether to use FSDP, etc.

-- ***config.json***: configuration file for the script accelerate_t5.py.
+- `config.json`: configuration file for the script accelerate_t5.py.
 Explanation about each parameter in the file can be found in the script.

-- The trained model will be saved to the folder "result", including all checkpoints.
+- The trained model will be saved to the folder `result`, including all checkpoints.
-- Information logged by WanDB would be saved to the folder "wandb".
+- Information logged by WanDB would be saved to the folder `wandb`.

 ### Example of project floder
 ```